johnoneworks/aima-exercises/chapter-2/chapter-2.md

 1. Under the condition that dirt appears after being cleaned, then yes.
 That's because, it makes rational sense to travel (maybe after a timeout) to another square to check if it's dirty
 2. See soultion-13-2.tsx
 3. If the status of all squares is given, then the agent doesn't need to wait

+Exercise 14
+Consider a modified version of the vacuum environment in Exercise 2.10, in which the geography of the environment—its extent, boundaries, and obstacles—is unknown, as is the initial dirt configuration.
+(The agent can go Up and Down as well as Left and Right.)
+1. Can a simple reflex agent be perfectly rational for this environment?
+Explain.
+2. Can a simple reflex agent with a randomized agent function outperform a simple reflex agent?
+Design such an agent and measure its performance on several environments.
+3. Can you design an environment in which your randomized agent will perform poorly?
+Show your results.
+4. Can a reflex agent with state outperform a simple reflex agent?
+Design such an agent and measure its performance on several environments.
+Can you design a rational agent of this type?

+Solution 14
+1. I don't think so, as there is no way to systematically make sure that all empty spaces are traversed
+2. Yes